 About Med Flight

+UW Health Med Flight is a premier air and ground critical care transport and retrieval service that has served the upper Midwest for nearly 40 years.
 Offering the highest level of critical care transport in the Midwest, Med Flight is an integral resource for our hospital system and region, capable of safely moving critically ill patients from scene to hospital and between hospital facilities.
-We can bring advanced therapies to patients at outside facilities, including inhaled Nitric Oxide and ECMO cannulation, and transport them to a UW Health hospital or other capable healthcare facility.

 Med Flight’s clinical operations are housed within UW Health, the integrated health system of the University of Wisconsin–Madison.
 UW Health’s University Hospital is a busy Level I Adult and Pediatric Trauma Center, Certified Burn Center, Comprehensive Stroke Center, and Extracorporeal Life Support Organization (ELSO) Certified Center with numerous specialty clinics.
-For the 10th consecutive year, U.S. News & World Report’s “Best Hospitals” ranked University of Wisconsin Hospitals, which includes University Hospital and East Madison Hospital, as No. 1 in Wisconsin.
+For the 12th consecutive year, U.S. News & World Report’s “Best Hospitals” ranked University of Wisconsin Hospitals, which includes University Hospital and East Madison Hospital, as No. 1 in Wisconsin.

 Fellowship Director

-Medical Director, UW Health Med Flight
+Assistant Medical Director, UW Health Med Flight

-Assistant Professor of Emergency Medicine
+Assistant Professor, Emergency Medicine

 Email: acathers@medicine.wisc.edu

-Twitter: @DrewCathers
+Twitter: @UWMedFlight

 Prior Fellows